Innovative mindset; creativity in business, innovation, and how to improve it?

 A few tips to learning and improve creativity

-- An easy way of arousing resourcefulness is to start associational thinking and make connections between things, even between things that have nothing to do with each other.
+- An easy way of arousing resourcefulness is to start associational thinking and make connections between things.
 For example, associate with your home, garden, and kitchen stuff.
 How would your company look like if it were a restaurant menu?
 What would be the ingredients, and what can you make of them?
 For example, what would a famous chef do in your situation?

 - To fuel your associative thinking, you can make use of App Brainstorm!
-It gives you the inspiration to come up with ideas and to structure your associative thinking process that evolves from that.
 However, remind yourself that the goal is not about the output, but about the process.

 - Sharpen your senses.
 Open your eyes, ears, nose, touch, taste, and, of course, your mind.
 It is the key to the door to new experiences.